cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

     to connect to the Kubernetes cluster.
 Please follow the Kubernetes documentation on [how to install `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ## Part 1 - Setup the local Kubernetes playground

 The first part is about installing Minikube or Kind.
 Please spend some time reading about the systems and decide which one to proceed with.
 After setting up one of them, please proceed with part 2.

+We also provide instructions for setting up monitoring with Prometheus and Grafana for local testing/evaluation, in part 4

 ### Minikube